 Identify the Cause of Aggression

 When you are correcting your Beagle’s aggression, it’s important to identify what’s causing it.
-Pay close attention when your dog is displaying signs of aggression and try to identify the trigger to the aggression.
+Pay close attention when your dog is displaying signs of aggression and try to identify the trigger.
+It may even be a sound or sight.

-If your Beagle is being aggressive because he is trying to establish dominance or because he is territorial, then use obedience methods to address the aggression.
+If your Beagle is being aggressive because he is trying to establish dominance or because he tends to be a bit territorial, then use obedience methods to address the aggression.
 Letting them have their way will only fuel their alpha status in the pack.

 However, if he’s aggressive out of pain, this may not help.
-Feel the body of your dog and try to see if there are any tender spots.
+Feel the body of your dog and try to see if there are any tender spots that trigger an unusual response.
 If this is the case, you’ll want to take your Beagle to the vet to ensure that the aggression is not stemming from pain.

 If your Beagle is displaying aggression out of fear, try to identify and avoid the triggers that are causing fear.
 In these cases, it’s also worth talking to an animal behavioral expert to help find ways to calm your Beagle.